-Revenue models and operational cost
+Revenue models and operational costs

-To run an application on the web, whether a centralized web app or a dapp, someone must pay for hosting.
+To run an app on the web, whether a centralized web app or a dapp, someone must pay for hosting.
 In Web2, this is relatively simple.
 A company runs servers and offers those servers to other companies or developers for a fee.
 The fee can be a fixed subscription or calculated based on usage.
 Developers pay the hosting company using traditional fiat currency.

 In Web3, things work differently.
 Since platforms are decentralized, there's no single company in control of all servers.
 Servers, or nodes, are run by many companies or individuals who contribute resources to the network and, in return, get paid in cryptocurrency.
 That way, all payments can be managed by the system in code, and there's no need for a central legal entity that collects and distributes money.